8 Minute Read

 Some credit card companies love to entice you with a low introductory interest rate.
 You take the bait and sign up for the card.
 Then bam—your interest rate jumps 10% or more!
 No thanks.

-Think about this for a second: when you open up a credit card, you’re likely to pay thousands of dollars in interest over the years as you carry a balance.
-Even if you promise to pay it off every month, all it takes is one lost or missed payment for your interest rate to skyrocket, your credit score to drop, and your bill to get slapped with fees.
-With just one mistake, you’ve gotten into a big money mess.
+Think about this for a second: When you open up a credit card, you’re likely to pay thousands of dollars in interest over the years as you carry a balance.
+Even if you promise to pay it off every month, all it takes is one lost or missed payment for your interest rate to skyrocket, your credit score to drop, and your credit card statement to get slapped with fees.
+By making just that one tiny mistake, you’ve gotten into a big money mess.

-If you think a card’s low interest rate is too good to be true.
+If you think a card’s low interest rate is too good to be true, it probably is.
 Don’t fall for the old bait-and-switch routine!

-This is just another “gotcha” in the credit card world.
 Every card has its own set of expiration rules.
-Some points even expire after 18 months, which barely gives you enough time to even rack up a significant amount of rewards!
+Some points even expire after 18 months, which barely gives you enough time to rack up a significant amount of rewards.

-But time isn’t the only thing not on cardholder’s side.
+But time isn’t the only thing against you.
 The fine print also outlines several ways your points could expire.
 Did you know you could lose all your rewards if you miss one payment?
-Policies vary from card to card, but cardholders could forfeit all or some of their points for missed payments, card inactivity, or changes to the structure of the rewards program.
+Policies vary from card to card, but cardholders could lose all or some of their points for missed payments, card inactivity or changes to the structure of the rewards program.

-5. Credit Card Low Caps = High Risk
+5. Low Interest Rate Caps = High Risk

 Manage Your Money Without Credit Card Rewards, Points and Hassles

 If you’re still asking yourself the question, Are credit card points worth it?, we hope you’ve found your answer.
 But just in case, we’ll say it again: Credit card points are nothing but bad news—especially for people who don’t follow a budget and are tempted to overspend.
-If impulse buying and overspending come naturally to you, you might feel the pressure to spend more in order to secure those rewards, points and miles will be on your shoulders.
-After racking up $5,000 in debt later, you’ll be wishing you could swap some of those credit card “rewards” for a large payment toward your debt.
+If impulse buying and overspending come naturally to you, the pressure to spend more in order to get those rewards, points and miles will be on your shoulders.
+After racking up $5,000 in debt on your card, you’ll be wishing you could swap some of those credit card “rewards” for a large payment toward your debt.
 Was putting that $200 steak dinner on your card last month really a good idea?

-Look, people who are concerned about points, rewards and cash-back offers are obviously people who want to be smart with your money.
+If you’re concerned about points, rewards and cash-back offers, you’re obviously someone who wants to be smart with your money.
 Good news—you’re on the right track!
 But trust us: There’s a better way.

-If you focus on creating solid, long-term spending habits like keeping a zero-based budget and saving up for that dream trip to Europe (instead of trying to spend more to earn credit card points).
+Focus on creating solid, long-term spending habits like keeping a zero-based budget and saving up for that dream trip to Europe (instead of trying to spend more to earn credit card points).
 When you do that, you could build a lasting financial future that doesn’t include credit cards—ever!
-All you have to do is muster up the courage and motivation to take the first step and do it.
+All you have to do is build up the courage and motivation to take the first step.